si/readme/README.md

 * I’m Si Jobling (aka _Si_ wherever possible) and I work in the Orders, Delivery & Returns + Stock & Fulfillment (FORDS) platform at ASOS.
 * My official title is **Engineering Manager**, which roughly equates to `(isLineManager && isAgileCoach && isCommunityEnthusiast) && !isDeliveryManager`
 * I started ASOS as a UI Engineer back in 2013 when there were just a handful of us.
-I tend to understand mostly what’s going on with all the applications but my coding skills are dwindling (see above).
+I tend to understand mostly what’s going on with all the applications but my coding skills are dwindling (see above example).
-* I've been "around" having worked previously on Content Platform, Checkout & Optimisation Testing (aka MVT) so I know quite a few people.
+* I've been "around" having worked previously on Content Platform, Checkout, Optimisation Testing (aka MVT), Web & Apps and Saved Items so I know quite a few people.
 Feel free to ask me for guidance.
-* I’m normally called a “Northerner” or “Brummie” as I travel from beyond Watford and originate from the Birmingham office.
-I am neither.
+* I’m normally called a “Northerner” or “Brummie” as I travel from above the M25 and originate from the Birmingham office.
+I am neither (yet now based back in the Birmingham office)
-* I’m an early bird and tend to be in the office around 8.15am.
-Late afternoon meetings are not ideal as I want to get home to my family.
+* I’m an early bird and tend to start work around 8.15am.
+I try to drop my daughter at our local primary and get hungry before 1pm.
+Late afternoon meetings are not ideal as I like to wrap up about 5pm.
 * I’m a little bit OCD (it’s hereditary).
 I’m quick to highlight typos and grammar - don’t hate me, just embrace it.
 I also like to have accurate data - make sure our project trackers and calendars are up-to-date!
 * Similarly, I hate unread counters.
-I try to find zen with _Inbox Zero_ and always read Slack messages with the power of `Cmd+K`.
+I try to find zen with _Inbox Zero_ and always read team channel messages.
 If I’ve missed your comms, you have the right to poke me with a reminder.
 * I’m often seen as the “good cop”.
 I tend to focus on people’s strengths or try to understand their areas of improvement.
 Please don’t abuse this.
 * I have a history of being the social committee, often organising group and community events to create opportunities for speaking and sharing.
 I will probably encourage you to take part.